MultiQC/MultiQC/docs/modules.md

 This will then automatically run all code checks on the files you have edited when you create a commit.
 Pre-commit cancels the commit if anything fails - sometimes it will have fixed files for you, in which case just add them and try to commit again.
 Sometimes you will need to read the logs and fix the problem manually.

 Automated continuous integration tests will run using GitHub Actions to check that all files pass the above tests.
-If any files do not, that test will fail giving a red :x: next to the pull request.
+If any files do not, that test will fail giving a red ❌ next to the pull request.

 > Make sure that your configuration is working properly and that you're not changing loads of files
 > that you haven't worked with.
 Pull-requests will not be merged with such changes.

-All three tools should be relatively easy to install and run, and have integration with the majority of code editors.
+These tools should be relatively easy to install and run, and have integration with the majority of code editors.
 Once set up, they can run on save and you'll never need to think about them again.

 ## Initial setup